Untitled Page

 The first user was the Inkomati Usuthu Catchment Management Agency (IUCMA), with a subsequent rollout to the Pongola uMzimkhulu Catchment Management Agency (PUCMA).

-In July 2018, the DWS and SAWS entered into a Contract to replicate and rollout the IUCMA HydroNET Water Control Room system to all 7 WMA’s.
-A new Contract between the South African Weather Service (SAWS) and the Department of Water and Sanitation (DWS) for the provision of HydroNET to the Water Management Areas (WMA) was signed on the 4 November 2021.
+In July 2018, the DWS and SAWS entered into a Contract to replicate and rollout the IUCMA HydroNET Water Control Room system to all 7 CMA’s.
+Following the closure of the 2021 contract between the South African Weather Service (SAWS) and the Department of Water and Sanitation (DWS) for the provision of HydroNET to the Catchment Management Agencies (CMA), a new contract was instituted for the continued provision of HydroNET services from September 2023 to September 2025 and signed 24 January 2024.
 According to the National Water and Sanitation Master Plan (NWSMP) “Reliable data, information and knowledge on the status of the country’s water resources is required to understand and enable spatial and non-spatial analysis and presentation of water use and water demand including the manner in which various economic, social and environmental activities in catchments affect (consume, pollute, increase) or constrain (limit, degrade) water quality, quantity and ecosystems.

 Reference to HydroNET is made in the NWSMP.
 It is a proven web-based decision support system that combines weather & water data with models and knowledge to generate personalised overviews, forecasts and warnings tailored to the needs of the clients and stakeholders.
 With this system water professionals can make well-informed, transparent and accountable decisions for managing water resources and for sharing relevant information with stakeholders and partners.